akifkhan/Project-X/README.md

 Functionality

-The crawler extracted the article content from the website,
+The crawler extracted the article content from the website, and check any descrepancy in the product page.

-The Information fetched by it are:
-1.
-2.
-3.
-4.
-5.
-6.